The Return of Fate

 In an era where we are deifying literal gods, it seems prudent to rejuvenate some theological concepts that have been shunted to the sidelines in our atheistic Modernity.
 Theodicy is one such term.

-Theodicy is the attempt to justify how a loving God created a world that allows evil and suffering to exist.
-In a worldview that imagines God and can only experience Him through faith, this remains an intellectual undertaking.
+In a worldview that imagines God and can only experience religion through irrational faith, theodicy remains an intellectual concept abstractly debated over by theologians.
 When gods are real, however, theodicy comes down to earth.

 When some living, breathing human beings are suddenly ‘as gods’, we are in the realm of the literal, and theodicybecomes questions that can be posed to those on whom this power has been conferred.

-2 Natural Questions, ‘On Earthquakes’ 3.1.
+3 Natural Questions, ‘On Earthquakes’ 3.1.

-3 Ibid, 3.2
+4 Ibid, 3.2

-4 The full citation of the title page of the first edition, Fall 1968, reads: ‘We are as gods and might as well get good at it.
+5 The full citation of the title page of the first edition, Fall 1968, reads: ‘We are as gods and might as well get good at it.
 So far, remotely done power and glory—as via government, big business, formal education, church—has succeeded to the point where gross defects obscure actual gains.
 In response to this dilemma and to these gains a realm of intimate, personal power is developing—power of the individual to conduct his own education, find his own inspiration, shape his own environment, and share his adventure with whoever is interested.
 Tools that aid this process are sought and promoted by the WHOLE EARTH CATALOG.’
 This text can be found at the Whole Earth Archive.